-The BIA also allows for an out-of-the-ordinarycourse sale of the debtor's business and assets without shareholder approval, but subject to approval of the court.
+The BIA also allows for an out-of-the-ordinary-course sale of the debtor's business and assets without shareholder approval, but subject to approval of the court.
 This may occur where a proposal does not appear possible, or only possible with the proceeds of such sale.
-Vesting orders are regularly granted in conjunction with sale approvals.
+Vesting orders are regularly granted in conjunction with sale approvals and reverse vesting orders may be granted in exceptional circumstances.